UMichNMR-Metabolomics/CaPS_TimeZero/README.md

 The purpose of this repository is to provide public access to the metabolomics data and R scripts in the following publication:

-Puskarich MA, Jennaro TS, Gillies CE, et al. Pharmacometabolomics Identifies Candidate Predictor Metabolites of an L-carnitine Treatment Mortality Benefit in Septic Shock. medRxiv.
-Published online 2021. doi:10.1101/2021.01.28.21250687
+Puskarich MA, Jennaro TS, Gillies CE, Evans CR, Karnovsky A, McHugh CE, Flott TL, Jones AE, Stringer KA; RACE Investigators.
+Pharmacometabolomics identifies candidate predictor metabolites of an L-carnitine treatment mortality benefit in septic shock.
+Clin Transl Sci.
+2021 Nov;14(6):2288-2299. doi: 10.1111/cts.13088.
+Epub 2021 Jul 3.
+PMID: 34216108; PMCID: PMC8604225.

 #### **Description of files included in the analysis:**